sailfishos-mirror/bind9/bin/rndc/rndc.rst

    string specified on the command line is the zone configuration text that would ordinarily be placed in :iscman:`named.conf`.

-   The configuration is saved in a file called ``viewname.nzf`` (or, if :iscman:`named` is compiled with liblmdb, an LMDB database file called ``viewname.nzd``). ``viewname`` is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used
+   The configuration is saved in an LMDB database file called ``viewname.nzd``). ``viewname`` is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used